Reviewmancing Saga – Romancing SaGa 2: Revenge of the Seven

 My elderly (42) friend Morrie (Andrew) is dying (he is not) of cancer (massive hemorrhoids).
 Understandably, he (probably) came to me and said, “I cannot imagine the regret of leaving this world without becoming familiar with Sega’s legendary Saturn console.”
 I pointed out that the shame his family would endure would force them to leave the state because I don’t think he was fully considering the precariousness of his position.

 Luckily for Morrie (Andew), I am a very generous person living with some woman, three children, and an inordinate amount of free time.
-“Honey, the only time this man plays Saturn, let alone Sega CD Make My Video games, is when I invite him over promising to watch a movie he really wants to see and then forcing him to instead play old console games,” I considered saying. → [send private information]
+“Honey, the only time this man plays Saturn, let alone Sega CD Make My Video games, is when I invite him over promising to watch a movie he really wants to see and then forcing him to instead play old console games,” I considered saying. → Speak softly and carry a big post.

 Retro Games, Presentation, and Gatekeeping